b-pharmD/Readme-Generator/newreadme.md

 ## License

-This readme is covered under the following license: MIT.
+This readme is covered under the following license: GNU General Public License v2.0.
 Please see https://choosealicense.com/licenses/

 ## How to Contribute